wp-plugins/media-from-ftp/readme.txt

 none

 == Changelog ==

+= 2.3 =
+Add a setting of exclude file.
+Change /languages.

 = 2.2 =
 Find the only file types that can be registered in the media library.